daronspence/media-playback-speed/readme.txt

 === Media Playback Speed ===
 Contributors: LewisCowles,daronspence
-Tags: frontend,media,streaming,aria,mediaelementjs,html5,video,audio,playback,speed,cd2,lewiscowles
+Tags: frontend,media,streaming,aria,mediaelementjs,html5,video,audio,playback,speed,cd2,lewiscowles,codesign2,shortcode,playlist
 Requires at least: 4.0
-Tested up to: 5.2.2
+Tested up to: 5.2.4
 Requires PHP: 5.6
-Stable tag: 1.0.7
+Stable tag: 1.1.1
 License: GPL-3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Add speed controls to audio and video hosted from your WordPress blog.

 == Description ==
-This short handy plugin will add playback buttons to your audio and video elements added via the built-in wordpress shortcodes for media using mediaelement.js.
-Each set of buttons is configured for it's corresponding element on the page, so you can adjust the speed of multiple files independantly.
+This short, handy plugin will add playback buttons to your audio, video & playlist elements added via the built-in WordPress shortcodes for media using mediaelement.js.

+Each set of buttons is configured for it's corresponding element on the page, so you can adjust the speed of multiple files independently.

 There is currently no persistence implemented in this plugin.
 It just scratches an itch to be able to broadly adjust media playback speeds using the HTML api.